Kelly (Doman) Stevens and Ralph (Shikan) Levinson

 This may sound easy, but it isn’t.
 We have a saying: Zen practice is simple but not easy!
 Our minds tend to wander off well before we get to ten.
 Sometimes you will find that you have continued counting past ten without starting over at one.

-The key point to this practice is that when you notice that the mind has wondered off, you simply bring it back to the breathing and the count.
+The key point to this practice is that when you notice that the mind has wandered off, you simply bring it back to the breathing and the count.
 It is this returning to the present moment that is transformative.
 Gradually your mind settles down and your power of concentration increases.
 Random thoughts occur less frequently, and, when they arise, they will not distract you from your undivided attention to each moment of breathing.

 This power to not pursue a newly arisen thought or emotion is quite liberating.